How to run an evaluation

 messages = [

-{"role": "user", "content": text},
+{"role": "user", "content": inputs["text"]},

 ]

-result = openai.chat.completions.create(
+result = oai_client.chat.completions.create(

 messages=messages, model="gpt-4o-mini", temperature=0